ipfs-inactive/blog/content/post/37-ipfs-conf-dev-meetings-and-user-registry.md

 author: flyingzumwalt
 ---

 We’re very excited to announce two events that have been in the making for a long time.
-In (tentatively) November we will host a public **IPFS Conf** in Lisbon.
+In ~~(tentatively) November~~ 2019 we will host a public **IPFS Conf** in Lisbon.
 To prepare for that event, in July we will convene small **IPFS and libp2p Developer Meetings** in Berlin.
 All of these events will be loosely inspired by PyCon and Docker Conf — events where community members play a very active role in shaping the agenda, and where a large portion of time is allocated to working meetings where Working Groups and product teams make the most of being together in-person.

 # IPFS Conf in November

 IPFS Conf will be a large, open-registration event for the extended ecosystem of people and projects that touch IPFS, libp2p, IPLD and multiformats.
-We are aiming to host that event in Lisbon in November 2018.
+We are aiming to host that event in Lisbon in ~~November 2018~~ 2019.
 The event is open to all.
 To pre-register for IPFS Conf, use the [pre-registration form](https://goo.gl/forms/0Pu6VZzG8pRAmrrv2).

 # IPFS and libp2p Developer Meetings in July